-We are aware that the fact that some of the materials we purchase (such as timber) are ultimately sourced from countries where there is a greater risk of modern slavery or human trafficking.
+We are aware that the fact that some of the materials we purchase (such as timber) are ultimately sourced from countries where there is greater risk of modern slavery or human trafficking.
 We are accordingly committed to ensuring that all suppliers are advised of our Anti-Slavery Policy and confirm that they will comply with its terms or show a similar commitment to eliminating slavery and human trafficking in their business and own supply chain.

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING

 We are committed to ensuring as far as we are able that there is no modern slavery or human trafficking in our supply chains or in any part of our business.